Boulder Equestrian Homes For Sale

 - What equestrian facilities do you need?
 Horse properties for sale in Boulder come with a range of different equine facilities.
 Some of the larger properties in this area have corrals, barns, arenas, and other areas for keeping and riding horses.
 Others only have small pastures where you can keep horses and might need some work in order to meet your needs if you want your own stable or other facilities.
 If you're looking for a property with specific facilities, then you can use the Kenna property search to select homes that meet your requirements.
 Your Kenna realtor can also recommend properties that would be suitable for you.

 How Kenna Real Estate Can Help

 Having the support of an experienced realtor is essential when you are buying a home with acres.
 In addition to all the usual considerations when buying a home, you will also need to evaluate the quality of the land and equine facilities.
 A realtor who has experience with equestrian properties can also provide valuable advice on local zoning laws and other regulations that could affect the land you're buying.

 Kenna Real Estate has extensive experience with properties for sale in the Boulder area.
-Our team of dedicated realtors have helped many horse owners to find their new homes in the area.
-We are very familiar with Boulder and the surrounding areas so we can answer all your questions about buying property in the region.
+Our team of dedicated realtors has helped many horse owners to find their new homes in the area.
+We are very familiar with Boulder and the surrounding areas, so we can answer all your questions about buying property in the region.
 Since we have plenty of experience with equestrian properties, we also understand the unique needs of horse owners.
 We can recommend properties that would be a good match for you and support you throughout the process of buying your new home.